 Tracker lists stories in a project’s Current and Backlog panels in priority order.
 Dragging a story to the top of your Backlog makes it the top priority (after the stories already in the Current iteration).
 You can change the priority of a story in the Current panel that is not yet accepted by dragging it within the Current panel.
+You can also change the priority of a story using the keyboard.
 Unstarted stories cannot be dragged above started stories, as it’s assumed that the most important stories are already being worked on.
 Drag stories from the Icebox to the desired location in the Backlog to prioritize them.

 Accepted stories are displayed according to the date they were accepted.
 If you need to change the order of an accepted story, you can expand the story and click on the calendar icon to change the accepted date.
 Also, accepted stories remain in the iteration they were accepted in, and only move to the Done panel when that iteration is complete.